PiotrG1996/AMR/README.md

 [Installation Guide](http://wiki.ros.org/ROS/Installation)

-In order to launch this project the following commands are necessary:
+In order to launch this project the following commands are necessary to type in:

 ### Run ROScore

-Roscore is a collection of nodes and is required in order to communicate between them in ROS.
+Roscore is a collection of nodes and is required in order to communicate with them in ROS.

 ```sh
 $ roscore